imazen/imageflow-dotnet-server/README.md

                 .SetAllowMemoryCaching(false)
                 // Cache publicly (including on shared proxies and CDNs) for 30 days .SetDefaultCacheControlString("public, max-age=2592000")
+                // Allows extensionless images to be served within the given directory(ies) .HandleExtensionlessRequestsUnder("/customblobs/", StringComparison.OrdinalIgnoreCase)
                 // Force all paths under "/gallery" to be watermarked .AddRewriteHandler("/gallery", args =>
                 {